2,400 to 3,800 reports of unsafe work activity received each year: MOM

 MOM will act against employers who fire, or threaten to fire, whistle-blowers, if they are reported to have done so.

-Dr Tan also reiterated the various measures his ministry plans to implement following the recent spate of deaths, such as reviewing the current demerit points system and standardising the disqualification criteria used for public construction tenders.
+He also reiterated the various measures his ministry planned to implement following the recent spate of deaths, such as reviewing the current demerit points system and standardising the disqualification criteria used for public construction tenders.

-He said MOM has also been working with government procurement entities to include suitable workplace safety and health (WSH) technology as part of the specifications for some public sector construction tenders.
+He said MOM had also been working with government procurement entities to include suitable workplace safety and health (WSH) technology as part of the specifications for some tenders.

-"I encourage the private sector and members of the public to also shape your procurement policies to hire firms with strong safety track records by checking firms' WSH performance on CheckSafe on MOM's website," Dr Tan added.

-MOM and the WSH Council will also do more to engage small and medium-sized enterprises (SMEs) to build up their WSH capabilities, he said.

 Of the 28 deaths so far this year, 80 per cent occurred in higher-risk industries, including 10 in construction and five in the transport and storage sector.